-- We take the view that handwriting should be taught little and often. - We encourage children to join their writing as soon as they are forming their letters correctly from Year 2. - Extra handwriting occurs in classes throughout the school where the class team feel that additional handwriting support is needed.
+- We take the view that handwriting should be taught little and often, and handwriting is taught a minimum of twice a week (KS2) and more frequently in EYFS & Y1. - We encourage children to join their writing as soon as they are forming their letters correctly. - Extra handwriting occurs in classes throughout the school where the class team feel that additional handwriting support is needed, as well as specific handwriting intervention delivered to pupils with individual handwriting needs.